 Now if you’re paying attention, this seems like a huge batch of changes for one person entirely new to the province, learning the way around new cities, building a rapport with people she is new to supporting, new coworkers and investigating local support avenues to be the best support advocate she could be.
 It certainly had its hilarious mistakes at times.

-Despite quickly making progress with the new people she was fortunate enough to support through Outreach, she felt this was a prime opportunity to show AIM her drive to be an asset to this amazing organization.
+Despite quickly making progress with the new people she was fortunate enough to support through Outreach, she felt this was a prime opportunity to show Foothills A.I.M. her drive to be an asset to this amazing organization.